SerhiiButryk/Notes/README.md

 Required tools:

 1) NDK verions: 21.4.7075529
-2) Java veriosn: 11
+2) Java version: 11

-Use .gradlew or Android Studio ('Build' menu) to build this application
+Use gradlew or Android Studio ('Build' menu) to build this application

 # App designs